 *Source for this article was taken from The Homeowner’s Complete Tree and Shrub Handbook.
 For more information on adding visual interest to your yard, please visit some of these other helpful articles:

-In this article, you will find information about how flowering trees can add a unique contrast to your landscaping.
+Our Denver tree service professionals found this fantastic article on information about how flowering trees can add a unique contrast to your landscaping.
 This information is a continuation of our article about how you can use tree textures to add interest to your landscape, and is directly sourced from The Homeowner’s Complete Tree & Shrub Handbook.

 Who can resist a southern magnolia blossom’s lemony sweet fragrance and outrageous beauty?
 Not I!
 They have baby smooth petals and a sublime scent.
 A backdrop of large leathery ever green leaves heightens the creamy blossoms sensual appeal.